galtza/global-typelist/README.md

 This is the **history wrapper** for a meta-variable called ***a*** that will hold a *type list*.
 In the declaration, the non-type template parameter IDX is the index in the history of the meta-variable.
 For each new value we will need a new specialization with IDX higher than the previous one.
 The initial value corresponds to the index 0 and it is an empty *type list*.

-If we would want to add 3 new elements to the meta-variable, we will need 3 new specializations, with index 1, 2 and 3 respectively:
+If we would want to add 3 new elements to the meta-variable, we would need 3 new specializations, with index 1, 2 and 3 respectively:

 ```c++
 template<> struct a_history<1> {